 Learn more about Paratus Admissions.
 Our curriculum offers an excellent college-preparatory education.

 Paratus Classical Academy integrates a Christian worldview into the context of each subject.
 The character teachings that begin at home are reinforced and furthered by the school on campus days.
 The University-Model® offers a rigorous college-prep education which is second to none.
-The University-Model® has been validated by through public and private testings and by the success rate of college admissions.
-It is no wonder, and it comes at no surprise that the number of University-Model® schools continues to grow year over year.
+The University-Model® has been validated through public and private testing.
+It is no wonder that the number of University-Model® schools continues to grow year over year.
 University-Model® Schools International (UMSI) is an international family of schools who together teach from the same philosophical and theological perspective.

 The early Greeks first developed classical education.
 But it came to fruition in the Christian Church.
 For this reason, to speak of a Christian education is also to speak of a classical education.
 A Christian or Classical education is more than only a stance of intellectual ideas; it also involves the entire person's body, soul, and mind.

-A key goal for the University-Model® is to prepare students into becoming academically and spiritually independent.
+A key goal for the University-Model® is to prepare students to be academically and spiritually independent.
 For this reason, the model helps students make the transition from home to school.
-For this reason, younger students typically spend two days on campus and the remaining days at home in their satellite classroom.
+Younger students typically spend two days on campus and the remaining days at home in their satellite classroom.
 As children mature, the opposite is true.
 Students in middle school spend three days on campus and two days working from home.
 Upperclassmen then transition to a college-simulated school environment ahead of their college years.
 The net result is that upperclassmen experience 60-minute classes on Mondays, Wednesdays, and Fridays while undergoing 90-minute classes on Tuesdays and Thursdays.
-In all University-Model® upper classes, teachers are directly responsible for the direct instruction to students.
-Faculty also provide constant feedback to students and their parents related to the progress and develop a students character traits and academic achievements.
+In all University-Model® upper classes, faculty are responsible for the direct instruction to students.
+Faculty also provide constant feedback to students and their parents related to the student’s progress, development of character traits and academic achievements.